Chart Color Schemes

 Raymond Terrace has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that may impact this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that may impact this region.
 Notable ones include Tomago Battery Energy Storage System (BESS), Raymond Terrace Public Domain Plan, Raymond Terrace Indoor Sports Facility, and Raymond Terrace Housing Delivery Program.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.